kylebfredrickson/otils/README.md

 ## Features

 ### ObliviousOps
-This trait enables users to define traits that can be obliviously operated on.
-Types must implement only three functions obliviously.
+This trait enables users to define custom types that can be obliviously operated on.
+Types must implement only three functions obliviously to gain access to this functionality.
 - `oselect({0, 1}: i8, a: Self, b: Self) -> Self` On input 1 will return the
 value of `a`.
 On input 0 will return `b`.
 - `oequal(a: Self, b: Self) -> {0, 1}: i8` Tests equality.
 If `a == b -> 1` and